anon-blue/anon.blue/README.txt

 lice!
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 31 8 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping hi s sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+Wanted for raping hi s sister and his own 3 year old daughter (at the time was only 2) he is very un well and has acckkl to firearms.
 He is a violent felon!
 Please alert the police!
  Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcg lone Lane Flemingsburg, KY 41041 (His father's house.)
 Wanted for raping his sis ter and his own 3 year old daughter (at the time was only 2) he is very un well